-As announced on December 6, 2022 the Company entered into SPA with Mubadala Petroleum to acquire all of the shares of Busrakham Oil.
+As announced on December 6, 2022, the Company entered into a share and purchase agreement with Mubadala Petroleum to acquire all of the shares of Busrakham Oil.
 On March 22, 2023, the Mubadala Acquisition closed with \$10.4 million in consideration paid.
 Contingent payments of up to \$50.0 million are based on certain upside price scenarios and have been recorded at estimated fair value.

-The SPA has been accounted for as a business combination under IFRS 3 Business Combinations.
-During 2023, the Company completed PPA exercise to determine the fair values of the net assets acquired within the stipulated time period of 12 months from the acquisition date of March 22, 2023.
+The Mubadala Acquisition has been accounted for as a business combination under IFRS 3 Business Combinations.
+In 2023, the Company completed PPA exercise to determine the fair values of the net assets acquired within the stipulated time period of 12 months from the acquisition date of March 22, 2023.
 The fair values of identifiable assets and liabilities have been reflected in the consolidated statement of financial position as at March 22, 2023 as follows: